ywamsendai/ywamsendai-docs/docs/dts/faq.md

 ### When are payments due?

-#### Training Phase
+#### Lecture Phase

 - 75 days before Start Date: ¥100,000 deposit (per person) is due.
-- 10 days before Start Date: The remaining balance for the DTS’s Training Phase is due.
+- 10 days before Start Date: The remaining balance for the DTS’s Lecture Phase is due.

 #### Outreach Phase